 Where is the Skyline Trail on Cape Breton Island?

-Hiking the Skyline Trail, Cape Breton Highlands National Park
+Hiking the Skyline Trail in Cape Breton Highlands National Park

 Difficulty: Easy to moderate